-Exactly as the summer walk, but starting at 2.30pm from The Crescent next to the abby, generally on the first Sunday of the month.
+Exactly as the summer walk, but starting at 2.30pm from The Crescent next to the abbey, generally on the first Sunday of the month.
 The walk may be subject to variations if there are any floods in Tewkesbury.

 The Tredington walk

-Normally on the Sunday prior to the anniversary of the Battle, a walk along the footpaths to Tredington, the Yorkist camp of the night before.
+Normally on the Sunday prior to the anniversary of the Battle, a walk along the footpaths to Tredington, site of the Yorkist camp the night before the battle.
 This is again a couple of hours, but with no commentary.
 Just a walk, and a bit of a debate.
 The walk starts at 11.00am from the Queen Margaret’s Camp, opposite Gupshill Manor pub, on the Gloucester Road and returns in time for a pub lunch.

 The Memorial Walk

 On the Sunday closest to May 4th, the commemorative walk starts in the Tewkesbury Museum, Barton Street, at 2-oopm.
 Consisting of an audio-visual presentation and an examination of battlefield artifacts, followed by a walking tour of the battlefield.
 Including looking at the progress of the battle and discussion on tactics and weapons.
 The tour takes about two to two and a half hours, depending on the amount of discussion entered into.